 pfSense® software can act as a PPPoE server, accepting and authenticating connections from PPPoE clients on a local interface, in the role of an access concentrator (LAC).
 This feature can be used to force users to authenticate before gaining network access, or otherwise control their login behavior.

 The PPPoE Server is located at Services > PPPoE Server.
-The configuration is very similar to the L2TP VPN server (L2TP VPN).

 When checked, this PPPoE Server instance will be active.